-As of June 30, 2001, we had approximately \$21.9 million in cash and cash equivalents.
-Although we believe that our current cash and cash equivalents will satisfy our expected working capital and capital expenditure requirements through at least the next twelve months, our business may change in ways we do not currently anticipate requiring us to raise additional funds to support our operations earlier than otherwise expected.
-In addition, we anticipate that we may require additional funds to support our business in fiscal 2003.
-We may not be able to obtain additional financing as needed on acceptable terms, or at all, which may require us to further reduce our operating costs and other expenditures by making additional reductions in personnel and capital expenditures.
-Alternatively, or in addition to such potential measures, we may elect to implement other cost reduction actions as we may determine are necessary and in our best interests, including the possible sale or cessation of some or all of our business segments.
+As of September 30, 2001, we had approximately \$19.0 million in cash and cash equivalents.
+We believe that our current cash and cash equivalents, and cash generated from operations, if any, will satisfy our expected working capital and capital expenditure requirements through at least the next twelve months.
+We may, however, need additional working capital shortly thereafter.
+Accordingly, we may seek additional financing at some point during the next twelve months in order to meet our cash requirements in fiscal 2003.
+We may also seek to explore business opportunities, including acquiring or investing in complementary businesses or products that will require additional capital from equity or debt sources.
+Additionally, the development and marketing of new products could require a significant commitment of resources, which could in turn require us to obtain additional financing earlier than otherwise expected.
+We may not be able to obtain additional financing as needed on acceptable terms, or at all, which may require us to further reduce our operating costs and other expenditures, including additional reductions of personnel and suspension of salary increases and capital expenditures.
+Alternatively, or in addition to such potential measures, we may elect to implement other cost reduction actions as we may determine are necessary and in our best interests, including the possible sale or cessation of certain of our business segments.
 Any such actions undertaken might limit our opportunities to realize plans for revenue growth and we might not be able to reduce our costs in amounts sufficient to achieve break-even or profitable operations.
+If we issue additional equity or convertible debt securities to raise funds, the ownership percentage of our existing stockholders would be reduced.
+New investors may demand rights, preferences or privileges senior to those of existing holders of our common stock.